codepath/android_guides/Fragment-Navigation-Drawer.md

 ### Download Nav Drawer Item icons

-Download the following icons and add them to your drawable folders by right clicking the `res` folder > New > Other > Android > Android Icon Set.
-The follow the instructions on the wizard.
-This will automatically include correctly sized icons in each of your drawables folders.
+Download the following icons and add them to your drawable folders by copying and pasting them into the drawable folder or using the `New Image Asset` dialog to create versions for each density.

 * [ic_one](http://i.imgur.com/PfXVA78.png)
 * [ic_two](http://i.imgur.com/xzIdYlo.png)
 * [ic_three](http://i.imgur.com/k5o1mCJ.png)

 ### Update Drawer Layout File

-Update `res/layout/drawer_nav_item.xml` to accommodate the drawer item icon.
+Update `res/layout/drawer_nav_item.xml` to accommodate the drawer item icon inside of a layout.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>